Traditions of the United States Senate: Senate gavel

-The Senate uses three gavels, each of them have an hourglass shape with no handle.
+The Senate uses three gavels, each of which has an hourglass shape with no handle.
 The first gavel, which had been used since at least 1789, cracked during the 1954 Senate session when then Vice President Richard Nixon (acting as President of the Senate) used it during a heated debate.
 Prior to this, an attempt to further prevent damage to the old gavel was done by adding silver plates to both ends.
 A replacement gavel made of ivory was presented to the Senate by the Republic of India and first used on November 17, 1954.
 In response to widespread awareness of elephant poaching and illegal ivory trades, a white marble gavel has been in use since at least 2021.

 All three gavels are kept in a mahogany box that is carried to the senate floor by a page; at the adjournment of a senate session the gavels are taken to the Sergeant at Arms' office for safekeeping.

 Bean soup

 According to custom, bean soup is available on the Senate dining room menu every day.
 This tradition, which dates back to the early twentieth century, is variously attributed to a request by Senator Fred Dubois of Idaho, or, in another version of the story, to Senator Knute Nelson of Minnesota.
 The Dubois includes mashed potatoes and yields five gallons of soup.

-There are two Senate soup recipes:
+There are two Senate soup recipes.

 Seersucker Thursday

-Seersucker Thursday is an annual tradition in which Senators wear clothing made of seersucker on National Seersucker Day.
+Seersucker Thursday is an annual tradition in which senators wear clothing made of seersucker on National Seersucker Day.
 This light, cotton-based material is traditional in the Southern United States.

-The tradition was started by Republican Senator Trent Lott of Mississippi in 1996 who wanted to "bring a little Southern charm to the Capitol" to remind the Senate of how Senators dressed before the advent of air conditioning in the 1950s.
+The tradition was started by Republican Senator Trent Lott of Mississippi in 1996 who wanted to "bring a little Southern charm to the Capitol" to remind the Senate of how senators dressed before the advent of air conditioning in the 1950s.
 The practice was temporarily suspended in 2012 amid congressional gridlock, but began again in 2014.

 While this tradition is an annual event, it is not uncommon to see congressional staffers don seersucker suits on Thursdays throughout the year.